 In Connecticut, a finding of cohabitation is not dependent upon a romantic relationship.
 Your ex-spouse could be living with a romantic partner, a roommate, or a family member in circumstances that result in an alteration of his or her financial needs and a subsequent modification of alimony.

 Modification of alimony based on cohabitation is highly fact-specific.
 Whether a person is an alimony recipient or an alimony payor, consultation with an attorney is helpful in determining how the law applies to the facts of the case.
-At Broder & Orland, LLC, we are adept at setting and litigating cases involving modification of alimony based on cohabitation.
+At Broder Orland Murray & DeMattie, LLC, we are adept at setting and litigating cases involving modification of alimony based on cohabitation.